Shane Bugbee: Events

 Bugbee turned his attention to environmental and political concerns with the Angry White Male tour.
 The tour was received with mixed reviews.
 Author Cristien Storm noted that the tour featured Jim Goad, a figure associated with the alt-right movement, and that confederate flags were used in its marketing.
 She saw this as platforming and mainstreaming white nationalism, and in response founded the Northwest Club Coalition, a network of artists and musicians dedicated to fighting fascism in music and art spaces.
 Bugbee was a winner in the Willie Nelson peaceful solution video contest.
 From Nov.
 4 2007 until Nov.
 5, 2008 Bugbee embarked on a year long road trip called A Year At The Wheel covering art, politics, religion and revolution which culminated into a book and documentary release.

-Bugbee talked to many along the way from small town workers to Timothy Wyllie of the Process Church of the Final Judgment settled in a small beach town in 2008 in the southeast corner of Washington state after the road trip.
+Bugbee talked to many along the way from small town workers to Timothy Wyllie of the Process Church of the Final Judgement settled in a small beach town in 2008 in the southeast corner of Washington state after the road trip.
 Shortly after arriving he began using sculpture as a medium of expression, producing dozens of works which have been exhibited in various shows.
 He was interviewed about his art in ArtSync magazine in 2011.
 He interviewed Dagon from the black metal band Inquisition. and Nergal from Behemoth on the nature of Christianity and Catholicism in Poland. he also interviewed Portland Artist Jesse Reno on art, dangerous art, censorship, and how one would define art.